 PwC Finland has policies to resolve the situations where a difference of opinion arises between the engagement leader and either the QRP, another partner or e.g. the Risk Management function.
-Message from leadership Our approach to quality Cultures and values Our people Our approach Monitoring PwC network Governance and organisation

-Appendices
+Message from leadership Our approach to quality Cultures and values Our people Our approach Monitoring PwC network Legal and governance structure Appendices